jrouwe/JoltPhysics/Docs/APIChanges.md

 ## Changes between v1.1.0 and latest

+* 20220826 - Removed FixedConstraintSettings and SliderConstraintSettings SetPoint functions.
+If you were calling this function replace it by setting mAutoDetectPoint = true (d16a0b05bfeed42b1618e3774a9c953e6922d22b)
 * 20220614 - It is now possible to override the memory allocator, register the default using RegisterDefaultAllocator().
 This means that the public API now takes STL containers that use a custom memory allocator so use Array instead of vector, UnorderedMap instead of unordered_map etc. Define JPH_DISABLE_CUSTOM_ALLOCATOR to disable this new behavior (b68097f582148d6f66c18a6ff95c5ca9b40b48cc)
 * 20220606 - The slider constraint now has frequency and damping for its limits, this breaks SaveBinaryState for the constraint (09d6d9d51c46fbd159bf98abfd43cc639f6c0403)
 * 20220606 - The rack and pinion and gear constraints were added, this breaks SaveBinaryState of user defined constraints as the value of EConstraintSubType::User1 changed (09d6d9d51c46fbd159bf98abfd43cc639f6c0403)
-* 20220517 - When constructing a FixedConstraint you now need to call FixedConstraintSettings::SetPoint to configure the point where the bodies attach (4f7c925c31f39eda1d8d68e4e72456b5def93d9b)
+* 20220517 - Note: Superseded by d16a0b05bfeed42b1618e3774a9c953e6922d22b.
+When constructing a FixedConstraint you now need to call FixedConstraintSettings::SetPoint to configure the point where the bodies attach (4f7c925c31f39eda1d8d68e4e72456b5def93d9b)
 * 20220516 - Constraint::GetType was renamed to GetSubType, a new GetType function was introduced (3e2151a009e8f11ca724754b2bd25e14d2654fb6)
 * 20220516 - Binary serialization format changed, ensure that any content saved using SaveBinaryState is recreated (3e2151a009e8f11ca724754b2bd25e14d2654fb6)
 * 20220510 - Factory::sInstance must now be allocated by the application prior to calling RegisterTypes() and has changed to a pointer (3ca62973dae7cda7a9ceece698438a45b9ad1433)